 Community Facilities and Services.

 Design Codes for Development Sites and areas.

-We are exceedingly fortunate that some of our volunteers have expertise in planning and design, but to ensure we successfully navigate through the quagmire of neighbourhood planning in London, we have been awarded funding from the Ministry of Housing, Community and Local Government to recruit the services of a professional neighbourhood planning consultantancy, Oneill Homer.
+We are exceedingly fortunate that some of our volunteers have expertise in planning and design, but to ensure we successfully navigate through the quagmire of neighbourhood planning in London, we have been awarded funding from the Department for Levelling up, Housing and Communities to recruit the services of a professional neighbourhood planning consultantancy, Oneill Homer.

 There are over 2000 neighbourhood planning groups in England, and over 100 in London.
 We are the first in Kingston, and would encourage other groups elsewhere in the borough to consider preparing their own neighbourhood plan.